 \subsection{Trigger-argument Distance}

-\looseness=-1 Considering that \ourdata annotates event arguments at the document level rather than limiting the event arguments with the same sentences of the triggers, we analyze the distribution of trigger-argument distances in \cref{fig:distance}.
-For the events with multiple coreferent triggers or the entity arguments with multiple entity mentions, the distance is calculated between the nearest trigger-argument pairs.
+We analyze the distribution of trigger-argument distances in \cref{fig:distance}.
+For events with multiple coreferent triggers and entity arguments with multiple entity mentions, the distance is calculated between the nearest trigger-argument pairs.
 The overall average trigger-argument distance is $37.8$.
 From \cref{fig:distance}, we observe that while the majority of event arguments are located near their triggers, which is natural for human writing, a substantial number of arguments are situated far from their triggers, with the furthest exceeding $800$ words.
-This data characteristic challenges the ability of EAE methods to model long-distance dependencies.
+This data characteristic challenges the ability of EAE methods to capture long-distance dependencies.